nathaniel28/ctrlemu/README.md

 ## Usage

 `./ctrlemu input config`

 Where `input` (default stdin) is the keyboard input device (such as `/dev/input/event3`).
 You can find out which one is your keyboard with `cat /proc/bus/input/devices`.
 Reading from the keyboard device file may require superuser privileges.

 Where `config` (default "keys.conf") is the configuration file.
 Lines in this file are structured as follows: `input_code ":" output_type [ opposite_code ] output_code output_value`. `opposite_code` is only specified if `output_type` == `EV_ABS`.
 An example configuration file is provided in `keys.conf`.

-Alternatively, you can pipe the output of this file into the program.
+Alternatively, you can pipe the output of the input device file into the program.
 With no arguments, it will read from stdin.

 ## Building

-`make`.
+`make all`.
+See Makefile for other rules.

 ## Limitations